 Analysis and Test Results

-After months of testing and thousands of miles of riding over a variety of terrain, we evaluated these shoes on what we consider the most important metrics of comfort, weight, power transfer, traction and walkability, and durability.
-We tested a variety of shoes from covering a range of disciplines and styles.
-We put a good cross section of XC race shoes up against Enduro/All mountain shoes to see what works best and how they compare to each other.
-For more on how these shoes stacked up in head-to-head testing, read on…
+Over the course of thousands of miles of riding, we tested these shoes on a variety of terrain and trail types.
+We evaluated each model on comfort, weight, power transfer, traction and walkability, and durability.
+We included shoes that cover the full range of riding disciplines and styles.
+We put a good cross section of XC race shoes up against Enduro/All mountain and gravity oriented shoes to see what works best and how they compare to each other.

+These days, clipless pedals and mountain bike shoes are used in every sub-discipline of the sport: gravel grinding, cyclocross, XC racing, enduro racing, everyday trail riding and downhill.
 Not sure if clipless is what you want?
-Refer to our Buying Advice article for a more in-depth description of where this name came from and what this means for your shoes.
+Check out our Buying Advice article for a more in-depth description of where this name came from and what this means for your shoes.

-When it comes to mountain biking shoes, comfort is among the most important things.
-The more comfortable the shoe is, the more comfortable you are, and the better you can ride.
-Lack of comfort can be a distraction, and when you're riding the only thing you should be focusing on is the trail ahead of you.
-So how do we measure comfort?
-If a shoe inspires confidence right out of the box and becomes an extension of your body, that's usually a good thing.
-Ideally, the only thing you should notice about your shoes when you are riding is how little you notice them.
+When it comes to mountain biking shoes, we think comfort is among the most important things.
+The more comfortable your shoe is, the more comfortable you are, and the better you can ride.
+Discomfort can be a distraction.
+When you're riding the only thing you should be focusing on is the trail ahead of you.
+How do we measure comfort?
+When a shoe inspires confidence right out of the box and becomes an extension of your body, we think that's usually a good thing.
+Ideally, the only thing you should notice about your shoes when you're riding is how little you notice them.

 Traction and Walkability

-For some years getting off your bike and walking on rocks was a treacherous undertaking.
-Most shoes felt a bit like ice skates or tap dancing shoes, and you were probably more likely to injure yourself walking over that obstacle than trying to ride it.
-Over the past several years, mountain bike shoe manufacturers have started making shoes that perform well not only on the bike but also during the inevitable dismounts and hike-a-bikes that most of us encounter on a regular basis.
-The new breed of enduro and all-mountain oriented shoes offer an excellent blend of on the bike performance and power transfer while providing enhanced features for off the bike use.
+Over the past several years, mountain bike shoe manufacturers have started making shoes that perform well not only on the bike but also during the inevitable dismounts.
+This blend of on and off the bike performance is most evident in the new breed of enduro and all-mountain oriented shoes.
 Many modern cross-country mountain bike shoes are also improving their outsole designs while still offering unwavering stiffness and pedaling performance.

-Testing the traction and walkability involved walking in each pair of shoes on a variety of surfaces, rocks, logs, dirt and mud to see how well each one performs off the bike.
-This portion of the testing involved gratuitous hike-a-bikes and going up to that vista point that we always ride past.
+To test traction and walkability, we hiked our bikes in each pair of shoes on a variety of surfaces, rocks, logs, dirt, and mud to see how well each one performs.
+This portion of the testing involved gratuitous walkarounds and finally walking up to that vista point that we always ride past.

-We weren't surprised that our one of our highest rated shoes for durability is the Five Ten Hellcat Pro.
-This burly model features a full coverage rubber outsole and thick rubber protection for the abrasion prone toe area of the uppers.
-We were astonished, however, that the Giro Empire VR90 was as durable as it was.
-It got high marks for its incredibly abrasion resistant uppers, simple closures and durable Vibram rubber outsole.
+It's not surprising that the heavier shoes in our test were also some of the highest rated shoes for durability.
+The Five Ten Hellcat Pro is a burly model with a full coverage rubber outsole and thick rubber protection for the abrasion-prone toe area of the uppers.
+The Giro Chamber II also scored highly in this metric due to its similarly hefty and beefy construction.
+We were astonished, however, to find that the Giro Empire VR90 was as durable as it was.
+It got high marks for its incredibly abrasion resistant uppers, simple closures, and durable Vibram rubber outsole.

-There are some things to consider when deciding what mountain bike shoes are right for you.
-Depending on the riding you enjoy, whether it be cross-country, all-mountain or gravity oriented riding, you will benefit from the features of different shoes.
-This review is designed to help you answer those questions and sort through the available options to help make a more informed decision.
+There's lots to consider when choosing a pair of clipless mountain bike shoes.
+The shoes you pick depend on the type of riding you enjoy, whether it be XC, all-mountain, or gravity oriented riding, you may benefit from the features offered by different styles of shoes.
+This review is intended to help you answer any questions you might have and sort through the available options to help make a more informed decision.
 Read through our Buying Advice article for more information on what to consider before making your purchase.

 Still not sure?
 Take a look at our buying advice article for more info.